-Chinedum has, since his admission to the Nigerian bar in 2007, consistently demonstrated a passion for law practice.
-His brilliance and exceptional understanding of legal issues reflects in his output in and out of Court.
-A passionate writer and thinker with a lot of promise, Chinedum's articles have been published in reputable international and local law journals.
+Chinedum has, since his admission to the Nigerian bar in 2007 consistently demonstrated a passion for law practice.
+His brilliance and exceptional understanding of legal issues reflects in his output in and out of court.
+Besides handling cases in court, he advises clients on a wide range of legal issues with a view to reducing the clients' potential exposure to litigation.